Democracy's Quiet Math Problem — Shiny Side Out

 The 20th Century: Economics Defines Everything

 By the mid-20th century, the left-right spectrum was dominated by a single question: how much should the state intervene in the economy?
+The left said: significantly.
+The right said: as little as possible.
+This was stable, roughly from the 1940s through to the 1980s.

 The Great Reversal on Economics

 Here is perhaps the most counterintuitive development of the past forty years: on economic policy, the traditional left and right have in many ways traded places.
+It was Labor in Australia that privatised the Commonwealth Bank.
+It was Clinton's Democrats who signed NAFTA.
+Meanwhile, the right has increasingly abandoned its free-trade, small-government roots.

 The result is a politics where the old economic labels are often misleading.
 Today's moderate "left" is often more committed to open markets and free trade than today's "right."
 They've essentially swapped the parts of their identities that used to define them most clearly.